Ruth C. Engs: Later career

 Engs was awarded the School of HPER (now School of Public Health-Bloomington), Indiana University Outstanding Researcher Award in 2002 and the Robert Kirk Distinguished Alumni Award from the University of Tennessee's Department of Health Education, 1997.

+Personal life

 She is an instrument rated pilot and met her husband, Jeffrey Franz, through flying in the late 1980s.
 They now spend a lot of time working on and driving a Model A Ford.